xperterra/CA-Core/source/pages-ca-scratch/index.md

 The intent is to begin to provide a in initial, draft set of FHIR profiles that can be refined into a set of Canadian baseline profiles similar to the US-Core.

+The working repository for the CI build be found [here](https://github.com/scratch-fhir-profiles/CA-Scratch).

 ### Principles